-Robert Greene later turned much of “The Art of Worldly Wisdom” wisdom and format into the present-day and more popular “The 48 Laws of Power“.
+Robert Greene later borrowed much of “The Art of Worldly Wisdom” wisdom and turned it into “The 48 Laws of Power“.

 About The Author

 Baltasar Gracián (1601 – 1658) was a Spanish Jesuit preacher, baroque prose writer and philosopher.

 This summary of “The Art of Worldly Wisdom” focuses on the best of the best.

 For the readers’ sake and to deliver more value, I took the liberty to:

 - I grouped similar maxims under bigger umbrellas

 - I mixed the best available translations for each maxim

 - When available translations were poor, I’ve made my own